 Who are your primary competitors?
 What strategies seem to work for them, and how can you gain an edge?
 Scoring more business in the competitive market goes beyond pricing your products slightly lower than your competitors.
 You have to win over the customers through value proposition, unforgettable experience, and reaching them where they are, among other considerations.

 From researching your competitors’ advertising approaches, pricing strategies, and user experience, among other points, you can adjust your operation to gain an edge.
-Statistical analysis helps you to spot your competitive advantage, such as extensive product collection, better prices, and customer service like checklist maids serving queens, ny, among others.
+Statistical analysis helps you to spot your competitive advantage, such as extensive product collection, better prices.
 Each business has a unique competitive edge, and through thorough research and statistical analysis, you can establish yours and dramatically drive more sales.

 Stay on your toes